 If you’re interested in earning your degree at a Catholic college or university, you have great options all across the country.
-This time we’re focusing on the Eastern United States, with schools in Pennsylvania and further south.
+This time we’re focusing on the Northeastern and Southern United States.
 To help simplify your search, we’ve made it easy to quickly connect with all the schools on this list.
 Just click the “Connect me” button underneath each featured school, then they'll reach out to you with more information to aid in your college search.
 Let’s get started!

 Carlow University is a church-affiliated liberal arts college on a 14-acre campus located in the Oakland section of Pittsburgh, Pennsylvania—just 10 minutes from the downtown area.
 The University is composed of two colleges and is primarily concerned with the education of women, though a small number of men are also admitted.
 Carlow reflects its Sisters of Mercy heritage with a strong commitment to social justice and instills in its students and alumni a commitment to becoming ethical and responsible leaders committed to a just and merciful world.